seL4/docs/index.md

 ## Editing the site

-Contributions to this site are welcome and are accepted via pull request to the GitHub repository.
+Contributions to this site are welcome!
+Read our [CONTRIBUTING](CONTRIBUTING.md) and submit a pull request to the GitHub repository.

 ## seL4 Basics